 - Communication Lab: Supplemental instruction is provided to assist students who are either having difficulty or desiring extra help with specific subjects.
 The Communication Lab assists with composition, writing, communication, and public speaking.
 The Communication Lab is located in Stevens Hall 120.
 Students should make appointments at wsc.writinglab@willistonstate.edu. - Math Lab: Supplemental instruction is provided to assist students who are either having difficulty or desiring extra help with specific subjects.
 The Math Lab assists with all math needs.
-The Math Lab is located in Stevens Hall Science Lounge. - Learning Commons: It's not just the Library anymore.
+The Math Lab is located in Stevens Hall room 213. - Learning Commons: It's not just the Library anymore.
 In addition to the normal library functions (book checkout, research assistance, etc.), the Learning Commons serves a number of other functions.
-In the Learning Common you can check out study rooms, check out graphing calculators, utilize computers and print school related materials.
-Technical support for your online courses is also available in the Learning Commons.
-For technical support please stop in the Learning Commons or call 701.774.4590 or email wsc.extendedlearning@willistonstate.edu.
-For library support or questions call 701.774.4226. - SmarThinking: Web based program that offers live tutoring services in a variety of subject areas at no cost to the student.
+Get help with Blackboard and other Distance Ed questions.
+The "technology counter" provides an opportunity to play with some of the latest technology.
+Computers and printers available.
+If you have questions, call (701-774-4226).
+To contact the Office of Extended Learning please email wsc.extendedlearning@willistonstate.edu. - SmarThinking: Web based program that offers live tutoring services in a variety of subject areas at no cost to the student.
 With SmarThinking you can access live tutors, ask a question and come back the next day for a response, and/or submit writing pieces to be reviewed.
-If you have further questions or need assistance in using this great tool, please stop in the Learning Commons in Stevens Hall or contact Katie Wenke at 701-774-4594.
+If you have further questions or need assistance in using this great tool, please stop in the Learning Commons in Stevens Hall or contact Katie Peterson at 701-774-4594.